Can CME credits be awarded to participants who are not physicians?

 Does the reduced tuition apply to all accredited CME and CNE activities and when do the new tuition fees become effective?

-The reduced tuition fee for D-H and Geisel clinician-employees and emeriti faculty applies to D-H accredited, solely D-H-sponsored activities that are held on-site only.
+The reduced tuition fee for Dartmouth Health and Geisel clinician-employees and emeriti faculty applies to Dartmouth Health accredited, solely Dartmouth Health-sponsored activities that are held on-site only.
 If the activity will take place off-site, then the registration fee should be increased appropriately to cover additional expenses associated with outside venues (hotels, conference centers, etc.).
 These tuition changes will be phased in during Fiscal Year ‘14 and will be required for any activity with a start date after December 31, 2013.
 These tuition changes will help clinicians meet growing licensure and certification demands while reducing administrative staff time to transfer internal funds.

-What is different if a CME Activity Director or CNE Nurse Planner wants an outside non-accredited organization/institution to be a “Joint Provider” of an activity rather than D-H or Geisel being sole provider of the activity?
+What is different if a CME Activity Director or CNE Nurse Planner wants an outside non-accredited organization/institution to be a “Joint Provider” of an activity rather than Dartmouth Health or Geisel being sole provider of the activity?

-Activity Directors and Nurse Planners who wish to offer CME credit or CNE contact hours in collaboration with outside (non-Dartmouth) groups must use a D-H contract from D-H Legal Counsel and obtain signatures from outside parties to codify the relationship including financing, accreditation, and indemnification.
+Activity Directors and Nurse Planners who wish to offer CME credit or CNE contact hours in collaboration with outside (non-Dartmouth) groups must use a Dartmouth Health contract from Dartmouth Health Legal Counsel and obtain signatures from outside parties to codify the relationship, including financing, accreditation, and indemnification.
 The protocols for Joint Providers are as follows:

-- A standard D-H contract needs to be created and signed by all parties.
+- A standard Dartmouth Health contract needs to be created and signed by all parties.